Royse Tubino

-Honey Royse Tubino (born January 12, 1993) is a Filipina volleyball player.
-She is currently playing for the Choco Mucho Flying Titans in the Premier Volleyball League.
+Honey Royse Tubino (born January 12, 1993) is a Filipina professional volleyball player for the Farm Fresh Foxies of the Premier Volleyball League (PVL).
+She last played for the Choco Mucho Flying Titans.

 Career

 Tubino was a member of Perpetual Help Lady Altas women's collegiate volleyball team in the NCAA.
 She played as the Outside Hitter of the team.